enjrod/cse15l-lab-reports/labreport5.md

 ## ʕっ•ᴥ•ʔっ Part 2 – Reflection <br>
 ---
 <br>
 The most interesting thing I learned this second half of the quarter would have to be the vim command and being able to access as well as edit files within the terminal.
+Personally, this is what piqued my interest because it was a whole new way to write code and at that point I thought the terminal could only compile files--not expecting you could edit withi it.
+Another thing I would like to aknowledge would be the ouotput redirection.
+I just think its cool that there is a convenient way to save an output after compiling!